ksun4176/PokeTrade/api/README.md

    - `./app.module.ts`: your base level module
    - `./utils/*`: TypeScript types, functions, classes, etc. used throughout the project
    - `./{dirName}/`: different modules that take care of individual aspects of the server
-- `prisma/`: This is where your database schema and migrations live
+- `prisma/`: This is where your database schema, migrations, seeds live
 - `test/`: This is where your unit tests live

 - All other files are auto generated so they do not need to be touched.